Looking for the perfect blackjack table in a casino but don’t know how to choose?

 Classic or Live Blackjack?

-You wouldn’t have had this choice 10 years ago but nowadays you get to pick from private, software-powered tables or Live Blackjack tables which use live streams, real dealers and real decks of cards.
+You wouldn’t have had this choice 10 years ago but today you can choose between private, software-powered tables or Live Blackjack tables which use live streams, real dealers and real decks of cards.
 Both have their merits and similar house edges, so this one’s all down to personal choice.

 The right rules

-With so many tables to choose from, you should be able to find the ideal game when it comes to how many decks of cards are used, when the dealer stands or hits, specific rules on doubling and splitting, and even what side bets are offered.
+With so many tables to choose from, you should be able to find the rules you prefer.
+How many decks of cards are used?
+What does the dealer do with Soft 17?
+When can you double or split?
+It even extends to what side bets are offered.
 With variety in spades, you need never settle for less.

 The highest RTP